RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Observations

 The ALMA data used in this work were presented in previous studies.
 ALMA Bands 6 and 8 data were taken in Cycles 4 (ID 2016.1.00954.S, PI:\@ A. K. Inoue) and 5 (ID 2017.1.00190.S, PI:\@ A. K. Inoue) to target the [\CII] 158 \um\ and [\OIII] 88 \um\ emission lines \citep{Hashimoto.T:2019a}.
 ALMA Band 7 data were taken in Cycle 7 (ID:\@ 2019.1.01491.S, PI:\@ A. K. Inoue) to target the [\NII] 122 \um\ emission line \citep{Sugahara.Y:2021a}.
 In all the observations, one of the four spectral windows was placed to observe the targeted lines while the others were for the underlying dust continua.
 The raw data were reduced with standard scripts on Common Astronomy Software Applications \citep[][]{CASA-Team:2022a}. [\OIII] and [\CII] emission-line maps (i.e., moment-0 maps) were created by integrating wavelength ranges of \(\simeq600\) \kms\ around the line centers after the continuum subtraction \citep{Hashimoto.T:2019a}.
 Dust continuum maps were created using channels that are unaffected by the emission lines.
 The synthesized beam FWHM is \(0\farcs29\times0\farcs23\), \(1\farcs15\times0\farcs97\), and \(0\farcs39\times0\farcs37\) in Bands 6, 7, and 8 observations with the natural weighting.
 More information on the observations and data reduction is described in the references above.
-We did not use ALMA Band 3 data \citep[ID: 2018.1.01673.S, PI: T. Hashimoto;][]{Hashimoto.T:2023b} in this study because neither continuum nor lines were detected.
+We did not use ALMA Band 3 data \citep[ID: 2018.1.01673.S, PI: T. Hashimoto;][]{Hashimoto.T:2023b} in this study because neither continuum nor lines were detected and they do not give strong constraints on the FIR SED.
+The beam sizes and \(5\sigma\) depths for the peak \SN\ of the ALMA observations are listed in Table~\ref{tb:size}.

 Astrometry of the NIRCam images were corrected with stars in the field of view (FoV).
 In the NIRCam FoV, there exist three stars listed on the Gaia DR3 main catalog \citep{Gaia-Collaboration:2016a, Gaia-Collaboration:2023a}.
 We aligned the NIRCam images to the three Gaia stars, and then we corrected small offsets between the NIRCam images using faint stars.
 The astrometric uncertainties of the NIRCam images are \( < 0\farcs015\).
 The peak positional accuracy of ALMA data, which can be estimated from the beam size and peak \SN\footnote{Equation (10.7) in ALMA Cycle 10 Technical Handbook: \url{https://almascience.nao.ac.jp/documents-and-tools/cycle10/alma-technical-handbook}}, is \(\sim0\farcs03\) for [\CII] 158 \um\ and [\OIII] 88 \um\ line maps and \(\sim0\farcs06\) for dust continuum maps at \(158\) and \(88\) \um.
 As these estimates for the ALMA data are based on an equation for compact sources, the accuracy may be worse for extended sources like B14-65666.